Multi-Agent Diverse Generative Adversarial Networks: Introduction

+As an example, an intuitive setting where mode collapse occurs is when a GAN is trained on a dataset containing images from different modalities/classes.
+For example, a diverse-class dataset containing images such as forests, iceberg, and bedrooms.
+This is of particular interest as it not only requires the model to disentangle intra-class variations, it also requires inter-class disentanglement.
+Fig.~\ref{fig:madgan_multiview} demonstrates the surprising effectiveness of MAD-GAN in this challenging setting.
+Generators among themselves are able to disentangle inter-class variations, and each generator is also able to capture intra-class variations.

-We analyze MAD-GAN through extensive experiments.
-First of all, we use synthetic datasets (mixture of Gaussians) to show that MAD-GAN is able to capture diverse clustered modes.
-We then move towards a more complicated Stacked/Compositional MNIST dataset with $1000$ hand engineered modes and compare MAD-GAN with several variants of GANs.
-Using KL divergence and number of modes recovered as a criterion, we show that our approach outperforms all other GAN variants we compare with, and is able to generate high quality samples while capturing very high number of modes.
-To evaluate our approach on real world and much more challenging datasets, we show high quality diverse sample generations for the challenging tasks of {\em image-to-image translation}~\cite{isola2016image2image} (conditional GAN), {\em multi-view generations} and {\em face generation}~\cite{chen2016infogan,radford2015unsupervised}.
-In the end, using the SVHN dataset~\cite{Netzer11SVHN}, we show that our framework is capable of learning a better feature representation in an unsupervised setting compared to DCGAN~\cite{radford2015unsupervised}.
+In addition, we analyze MAD-GAN through extensive experiments and compare it with several variants of GAN.
+First, for the proof of concept, we perform experiments in controlled settings using synthetic dataset (mixture of Gaussians), and complicated Stacked/Compositional MNIST datasets with hand engineered modes.
+In these settings, we empirically show that our approach outperforms all other GAN variants we compare with, and is able to generate high quality samples while capturing large number of modes.
+In a more realistic setting, we show high quality diverse sample generations for the challenging tasks of {\em image-to-image translation}~\cite{isola2016image2image} (conditional GAN) and {\em face generation}~\cite{chen2016infogan,radford2015unsupervised}.
+Using the SVHN dataset~\cite{Netzer11SVHN}, we also show the efficacy of our framework for learning the feature representation in an unsupervised setting.

+We also provide theoretical analysis of this approach and show that the proposed modification in the objective of discriminator allows generators to learn together as a mixture model where each generator represents a mixture component.
+We show that at convergence, the global optimum value of $-(k+1)\log(k+1) + k \log k$ is achieved, where $k$ is the number of generators.